 phidea

-• State-fund alternatives matter in some states.
-Ohio, Washington, Wyoming, and North Dakota are 'monopolistic' states where the state fund is the only option.
-California, New York, Pennsylvania, Texas, and others have state funds as competitive options against private carriers.
+3. State-fund vs private-carrier choice — Ohio, Washington, Wyoming, and North Dakota are monopolistic (state fund only).
+California, New York, Pennsylvania, and others have competitive state funds worth quoting alongside private carriers.

 What workers comp actually covers